 - Small group discussion activities

-- Assignments that will be part of a cumulative final project
+- Assignments that build to a cumulative final project

-- Video capture device such as a webcam or smart phone
+- Video device such as a webcam or smart phone (built-in versions OK)

 SemesterRegister for free